Search for geospatial/GIS data

 Contributors:

-16. Title: Geological map of the lower Carboniferous area of Southern Indiana (Corydon sheet): to accompany the report on the geology of the region
+17. Title: Geological map of the lower Carboniferous area of Southern Indiana (Salem sheet)

 Contributors: